smarttransit-ai/transit-occupancy-analysis/app/analysis/readme.md

 *  `Data_Example`: This folder has some data that can be used to run the notebooks.
 * `Rand_Forest_L.ipynb`: This notebook contains the Random Forest based models at the bus stop level.
 This code was written in R. There two models in this notebook: Zero-Inflated Random Forest and (Vanilla) Random Forest.
 * `Trip_Analysis1.ipynb`: This notebook contains the Random Forest based models at the trip stop level.
 This code was written in R.

+## Contribution

+## License

+## Contact

+## Acknowledgements

+This material is based upon work supported by the Department of Energy, Office of Energy Efficiency and Renewable Energy (EERE), under Award NumberDE-EE0008467 and National Science Foundation through award numbers 1818901, 1952011, 2029950 and 2029952.
+The authors will also like to acknowledge the computation resources provided by the Research Computing Data Core at the University of Houston and through cloud research credits provided by Google.